Integer Calculator

 Adding negative numbers

-Negative numbers represent the movement in the negative direction (to the left) on the number line.
-This means that adding a negative number will be performed by moving along the number line to the left:
+Negative numbers represent movement in the negative direction (leftward) along the number line.
+Therefore, adding a negative number requires moving to the left:

 5 + (-2) = 3